 Round houses have been around since at least the Bronze Age, which roughly means since 3300 BC.
 Stronger and more resistant to the elements and the forces of nature, round homes were also easier to heat and to keep warm during cold weather.
 Their circular shape also meant that builders needed less materials to construct them.
 While often small and compact, these roundhouses also grew in size over time, as more and more people from settlements started living together.
 By the time of the Roman Empire, the roundhouses were made from either wood or stone, with materials found locally, resulting in designs that featured clay, timber, or solid stone walls.

-A design found from prehistoric times to modernist and contemporary architecture.
+A house design found from prehistoric times to modernist and contemporary architecture.

 Frank Lloyd Wright, one of the world’s most revered architects and designers, created 14 circular houses during his lifetime.
 Among them, a house designed for his own son.
 Completed in 1952 in Phoenix, Arizona, the David and Gladys Wright House featured concrete block walls and a winding ramp that wrapped around the curved volumes, reaching the roof.
 Currently, the house is part of the School of Architecture at Taliesin, formerly known as the Frank Lloyd Wright School of Architecture.